-Pet cafes are all the range now in space limited Hong Kong – For my first day here I wanted to do something unique and quirky, so we decided to visit a Hong Kong Dog Cafe, specifically On Dog Dog Cafe.
+Pet cafes are all the range now in space limited Hong Kong – For my first day here I wanted to do something unique and quirky, so we decided to visit a Hong Kong Dog Cafe, specifically On Dog Dog Cafe for a unique Sunday Brunch Hong Kong style!
 With three Huskies, one Akita and one Shiba there was alot of dog, though really can you ever have too much dog!?

 Are cat cafes just the same as dog cafes?